jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

   and facilitates a coordinated effort between external project personnel
   (`Fluid Attacks` experts)
-  identifying security risks,
+  identifying security risks
   and internal project personnel
   (client company)
   fixing security issues without delays.

 ## In what industries does your company have experience?

-Along our career trajectory
+Throughout our trajectory
-we have been working with companies from different sectors, such as financial, transportation, industrial, consumer, communications, technology and utilities.
+we have been working with companies from different sectors, such as finance, transportation, industry, consumer, communications, technology and utilities.

 ## Is it possible to hire an On-the-Premises Squad Plan?

 No.
-Due to the operational model that supports the Squad Plan, it can only be done remotely.
+Due to the operational model
+behind the Squad Plan,
+it can only be done remotely.

 ## At 100% coverage, is the Squad Plan suspended until new changes are added?